 (b) Provide a list of any applicable requirements related to the new construction or modification.

 (3) Fees.
-Applicants for a Construction ACDP must pay the fees set forth in Table 2 of OAR 340-216-0020.
+Applicants for a Construction ACDP must pay the fees set forth in OAR 340-216-8010 Table 2.

 (4) Permit content.
 A Construction ACDP must include at least the following: